akshay0403/AI-Powered-Knowledge-Assistant/README.md

 - **Educational & Practical Use:** Serves as both a learning tool and a productivity booster.

 # Key Features
--**AI-Powered Responses:** Leverages GPT-4o for generating intelligent answers to queries.
+- **AI-Powered Responses:** Leverages GPT-4o for generating intelligent answers to queries.

 - **Simulated Retrieval Engine:** Mimics RAG-like functionality to demonstrate augmented querying.